M7mod-hegazy/mess/README.md

 - `MONGODB_URI`: MongoDB Atlas connection string
 - `SESSION_SECRET`: Secret for session encryption
 - `PORT`: (Optional) Port to run the server on (defaults to 3001)
+- `NODE_ENV`: Set to 'production' in production environments for secure cookies

+## Cross-Device Login

+The application now supports logging in from different devices:

+1. CORS is configured to allow cross-origin requests with credentials
+2. Session cookies are configured with appropriate security settings
+3. The application is set to trust proxies for secure cookie handling

+If you're experiencing login issues across different devices, please ensure:

+- You're using the same username and password
+- Your browser accepts cookies from the application domain
+- You're accessing the application via the deployed URL: [https://mes-ruddy.vercel.app/](https://mes-ruddy.vercel.app/)